Newer certified wood stoves are much more polluting than many people think.

 The PM that is released into the home is not an aberration from normal use, but results directly from it.
 This is because real-world operation cannot occur without opening the stove door.

-Based on these findings, the researchers recommended that certified wood stoves be sold with a warning that they pose a health risk under normal usage.
+Based on these findings, the researchers recommended that new wood stoves be sold with a warning that they pose a health risk with normal usage.

 More indoor pollution than on a polluted urban street

-Denmark-based Green Global Future issued a report that includes information on the high indoor, as well as outdoor, emissions (PDF) from modern certified wood stoves when used as recommended with dry wood.
+Denmark-based Green Global Future issued a report with information on the high indoor, as well as outdoor, emissions (PDF) from modern certified wood stoves when used as recommended with dry wood.

-They note that newer eco-labeled wood stoves have been shown to cause indoor particle pollution levels that are “many times higher than along the most polluted streets in Denmark.”
+They note that newer eco-labeled wood stoves have been shown to cause indoor particle pollution levels “many times higher than along the most polluted streets in Denmark.”

 …both the EU EcoDesign requirements and the more ambitious Nordic Ecolabel fail—under optimal laboratory conditions—to reduce new stoves’ particle emissions to acceptable low levels.